Tip - Click on the logos for more on LATI Awards

 The best community colleges, they found, were unusually focused and intentional when it came to structuring the learning experience.
 Large or small, the top two-years didn't just offer courses and wait for students to sign up.
 Lake Area Technical Institute, in South Dakota, for example, has 27 technical programs, each with a defined curriculum.
 Sixty-six percent of its students graduate within three years...

-For the fifth consecutive year, Lake Area Technical Institute in Watertown has been named to the coveted Military Friendly® Schools list.
-The 2015 Military Friendly ® Schools list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.
+For the sixth consecutive year, Lake Area Technical Institute has been designated a 2016 Military Friendly® School by Victory Media.
+The Military Friendly® Schools designation is awarded to the top colleges, universities, community colleges, and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success both in the classroom and after graduation.
 Institutions competed for the elite Military Friendly® School title by completing a survey of more than 100 questions covering 10 categories, including military support on campus, graduation and employment outcomes, and military spouse policies.